 Obese people can benefit twice from the microalgae.
 They reduce their weight more easily and also protect themselves from a serious complication of being overweight.

 Our body is exposed to numerous environmental toxins every day.
 Chlorella can bind heavy metals, pesticides, and other toxins and can therefore be used to remove toxins.

 Chlorella in heavy metal poisoning

 Heavy metal poisoning is poisoning by heavy metals such as cadmium, mercury, or thallium.
 Lead poisoning is also assigned to heavy metal poisoning.
 The symptoms of heavy metal poisoning vary depending on the extent and the responsible metal.

 Cadmium and chlorella

 Cadmium can accumulate in the body over a long period of time due to industry or environmental factors and thus lead to severe chronic poisoning.
 Cadmium poisoning primarily damages the bones and kidneys.
-Symptoms also include diarrhea, stomach pain, vomiting and mental disorders.
+Symptoms also include diarrhoea, stomach pain, vomiting, and mental disorders.
 For ethical reasons, there are almost exclusively animal-based studies on the connection between heavy metal poisoning and chlorella.

 Mercury and chlorella

 Mercury poisoning is also feared.
 Mercury poisoning, also known as mercurialism, is triggered, among other things, by the absorption of fumes.
 Amalgam tooth fillings are also suspected to be the cause of mercury poisoning.